 - The first and last weekends of the festival

-2. How many days should I go to the FW Festival?
+2. How Many Days Should I Go to the Food & Wine Festival?

 This really depends on you.
 Are you a local?
 Are you visiting Disney World on vacation only for one week?
 If you are an Orlando-area resident you are going to have plenty of opportunities to visit the Food and Wine Festival in Disney World, and you could easily come 10 times and still have a ball.

 If you are only coming to Epcot once during your trip then make sure to visit Food and Wine periodically throughout that day.
-There is so many different things to try though I’d really try to visit Epcot twice in your visit to give you more opportunities to try different things.
+There are so many different things to try though I’d really try to visit Epcot twice on your visit to give you more opportunities to try different things.

 This is Food & Wine 101 right here.
 If you think you should just wake up in the morning and head on over to Epcot Food and Wine without a plan, that’s a recipe for disaster.
 Epcot during this festival period is crowded, hot and there is so much to do you will for sure miss out on some amazing experiences if you don’t plan first.